godotengine/godot-docs/tutorials/scripting/debug/the_profiler.rst

 If you click on the graph, you change which frame's information appears on the left.
-In the top right, there is also a frame counter where you can manually adjust the frame you are looking at more granularly.
+In the top right, there is also a frame counter where you can manually adjust the frame you are looking at more granular.

 Scope of measurement and measurement windows
 ++++++++++++++++++++++++++++++++++++++++++++